CoSchedule Review: Editorial Calendar

 I still approve of the product, but the conduct of the company was more than I could bear.
 The duplicity and poor customer service is why I left.
 It's why I recommend you stay away from CoSchedule.

-CoSchedule Makes it Hard to Downgrade or Cancel
+CoSchedule Makes it Hard to Cancel

 The fine print strikes again.
 This is the page to cancel your subscription.